Small businesses owners are the engine of freedom.

 CEOs at banks and energy trading companies can pay expensive lawyers, bankers and accountants to play games with the books to make things look better than they are and their cash flow is always based as much on PR as it is on sales results.
 If your sales aren’t getting it done, then go raise some more cash from bankers and investors.

 Small business owners have one option – sell more than you spend.
 Sure, you may take out loans to finance expansion, etc. but, the home your family lives in is the collateral on the loan.

-There’s no mistaking a small business owner when you meet one.
-They don’t have time for chit chat.
+There’s no mistaking a small business owner when you meet one. small business owners don’t have time for chit chat.
 They get to the point and when its time to decide what to do, they don’t hesitate or call in a consulting firm.
-They are also incredibly consistent in their ability to hold everyone involved accountable for their actions.
-They know they will be and their success depends on their employees, partners and customers.
+Also, They are incredibly consistent in their ability to hold everyone involved accountable for their actions.
+And know they will be and their success depends on their employees, partners and customers.